EDUCBA Logo

 VBA MOD

-VBA Mod is not a function, in fact, it is an operation which is used for calculating the remainder digit by dividing a number with divisor.
-In simple words, it gives us the remainder value, which is the remained left part of Number which could not get divided completely.
+VBA Mod is not a function; it is an operation used for calculating the remainder digit by dividing a number with a divisor.
+Simply put, it gives us the remainder value, the left part of the Number that cannot be divided completely.

 How to Use VBA MOD Function?